Chelation: Chelate effect

-In ((1)) the ethylenediamine forms a chelate complex with the copper ion.
-Chelation results in the formation of a five-membered CuC_{2}N_{2} ring.
-In ((2)) the bidentate ligand is replaced by two monodentate methylamine ligands of approximately the same donor power, indicating that the Cu–N bonds are approximately the same in the two reactions.
+In ((1)) the ethylenediamine forms a chelate complex with the cadmium ion.
+Chelation results in the formation of a five-membered CdC_{2}N_{2} ring.
+In ((2)) the bidentate ligand is replaced by two monodentate methylamine ligands of approximately the same donor power, indicating that the Cd–N bonds are approximately the same in the two reactions.

 The thermodynamic approach to describing the chelate effect considers the equilibrium constant for the reaction: the larger the equilibrium constant, the higher the concentration of the complex.